blockworks-foundation/mango-explorer/README.md

 Still to come:
 * More work on margin accounts and valuation
 * Finding and showing liquidatable margin accounts
-* A command-line tool to run a full liquidator
 * Performance of code that loads all margin accounts is much too slow and needs to be improved.
 * The notebooks use [hard-coded data from the Mango Client](https://raw.githubusercontent.com/blockworks-foundation/mango-client-ts/main/src/ids.json) - it would be good if it could do without that.